nginxinc/ansible-role-nginx/README.md

 You can find the Ansible NGINX configuration role to configure NGINX [here](https://github.com/nginxinc/ansible-role-nginx-config).

 You can find the Ansible NGINX App Protect role to install and configure NGINX App Protect WAF and NGINX App Protect DoS [here](https://github.com/nginxinc/ansible-role-nginx-app-protect).

-You can find the Ansible NGINX Controller collection of roles to install and configure NGINX Controller [here](https://github.com/nginxinc/ansible-collection-nginx_controller).

 You can find the Ansible NGINX Unit role to install NGINX Unit [here](https://github.com/nginxinc/ansible-role-nginx-unit).